abraunegg/onedrive/docs/usage.md

   --skip-symlinks
       Skip syncing of symlinks
   --source-directory '<path or required value>'
-      Source directory to rename or move on OneDrive - no sync will be performed --space-reservation '<path or required value>'
+      Source directory to rename or move on OneDrive.
+No synchronisation will be performed --space-reservation '<path or required value>'
       The amount of disk space to reserve (in MB) to avoid 100% disk space utilisation --sync -s